Gazhib/music-application/README.md

 Process and Challenges
 </h1>

-While developing this project, I had to quickly learn backend within a week, and at the same time creating the frontend logic.
+While developing this project, I had to quickly learn backend within a week, and at the same time create the frontend logic.
 I had challenges like:
 - Implementing basic backend functionalities without secure crypting or hashing the passwords and emails.

 - The inability to create reusable page components due to slight variations among pages.

 However:
 - Utilizing Redux and Redux Toolkit to manage API tokens and eliminate prop drilling.